ben/ben.github.com/content/blog/cv/index.md

 noindex: true
 ---

-I like to make beautiful, useful things with code.
+I am proud to make beautiful, useful things with code.
 I'm looking to work on something that will make the world a better place.
 Or at least not a worse one.